 BACKGROUND: Each year the Board considers and approves a set of its legislative priorities to pursue in the upcoming General Assembly session.
 The Board held its first work session on its 2022 Legislative Priorities on July 7, 2021.
-This is the second work session for the Board Staff will return to the Board for a third work session in October.
-This executive summary is the same as the August 18, 2021 executive summary, with minor updates.
+Staff will return to the Board for its second work session on September 1, 2021.